bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

    An Axon Ivy Engine Enterprise Edition consists of multiple engine instances (nodes) that are running on different machines.

-   Normally
+   Usually, process start event beans are instantiated on every node but only started on the master node.
+This guarantees that for each *Program Start* process element only one bean is running, no matter what the total number of nodes is in the Axon Ivy Engine Enterprise Edition cluster.

-   process start event beans are instantiated on every node but only started on the master node.
-This guarantees that for each *Program Start* process element only one bean is running, no matter what the total number of nodes in the Engine Enterprise Edition is.
+   However, if you need your process start event bean to be started on all cluster nodes, you may instruct the engine to do so.
+Just have your bean class implement the (empty) marker interface :public-api:`IMultiNodeCapable

-   However, if
+   </ch/ivyteam/ivy/process/beans/IMultiNodeCapable.html>` and the above
-   you need your process start event bean to be started on all cluster nodes, you may instruct the engine to do so.
-Just have your bean class implement the (empty) marker interface :public-api:`IMultiNodeCapable </ch/ivyteam/ivy/process/beans/IMultiNodeCapable.html>` and the above restriction will no longer apply.
+   restriction will no longer apply.

-   Please be aware of the fact that having multiple running instances of the same bean may lead to race conditions.
+   Please be aware that having multiple running instances of the same bean may lead to race conditions.

 Inscription